 A large red throw that I bought last year at Target provides color and softness.

 Christmas Tree in the Master Bedroom

-I start by placing a large white chenille blanket on the glass~top table.
-I set a few book stacks on the table to give height, and then top with a piece of “snowy” fabric I bought a few years ago.
+I start by placing a large white chenille blanket on the glass-top table.
+I set a few book stacks on the table to give height, and then top them with a piece of “snowy” fabric I bought a few years ago.